lumerix7/utilities-box-mcp-server/README.md

    Sleep for a specified amount of time.

    Args:
-       time_value (int | float): The time value to sleep for, in 'time_unit' units, required. time_unit (str):          The unit of time to sleep for, optional, defaults to seconds.
+       time_value (float): The time value to sleep for, in 'time_unit' units, required. time_unit (str):    The unit of time to sleep for, optional, defaults to seconds.
 Can be microseconds, milliseconds, seconds, minutes, hours, days or weeks.

    Returns:
        Message(str): A message indicating that the server has slept for the specified duration.